puppetlabs/bolt/pre-docs/bolt_options.md

 bolt command run <COMMAND> --nodes win1 --transport winrm
 ```

 This sets the transport protocol as the default for this command.
 If you set this option when running a plan, it is treated as the default transport for the entire plan run.
-Any nodes passed with transports in their URL or transports configured in inventory will not use this default.
+Any nodes passed with transports in their URL or transports configured in inventory do not use this default.

 This is useful on Windows, so that you do not have to include the `winrm` transport for each node.
 To override the default transport, specify the protocol on a per-host basis: